3rdKindGamer/PineappleX-Bootstrapper/README.md

 # PineappleX Bootstrapper
  Pineapple X Bootstrapper is a simple console application written in C# that launches the PineappleZX app.
 It also generates a unique key, provides an option to enter the generated key to continue bootstrapping, and checks if PineappleZX is installed.
-If PineappleZX is not installed, it informs the user to install it before continuing.

 # Usage
 Download the PineappleX Bootstrapper executable from the Releases section of this repository.
 Run the PineappleX Bootstrapper executable.
 It will automatically launch PineappleZX and perform necessary configurations.